Moon Pie: Association with RC Cola

-There is a custom of eating moon pies with RC Cola, although the origin of this is unknown.
+There is a custom of eating Moon Pies with RC Cola, although the origin of this is unknown.
 It is likely that their inexpensive prices, combined with their larger serving sizes, contributed to establishing this combination as the "working man's lunch."
 The popularity of this combination was celebrated in a popular song of the 1950s by Big Bill Lister titled "Gimme an RC Cola and a Moon Pie."
 In 1973, NRBQ had a minor hit with the song "An RC Cola and a Moon Pie."

-An annual RC Cola and Moon Pie Festival are celebrated in Bell Buckle, Tennessee, and a moon pie eating contest is held in Bessemer, Alabama.
+An annual RC Cola and Moon Pie Festival are celebrated in Bell Buckle, Tennessee, and a Moon Pie eating contest is held in Bessemer, Alabama.

 In the 1994 song "Lifestyles of the Not So Rich and Famous" by country artist Tracy Byrd, a line says "Our champagne and caviar is an RC Cola and a Moon Pie."

 Lyrics in the 1976 song "Junk Food Junkie" by Larry Groce include: "And I pull out some Fritos corn chips / Dr. Pepper and an Ole Moon Pie / Then I sit back in glorious expectation / Of a natural junk food high."

 In the 1999 film The Green Mile, a character named Toot is drinking a glass bottle of RC Cola, and when he is about to eat his Moon Pie, a death row inmate named Wild Bill offers him a nickel for his Moon Pie.

 In Mobile, Alabama

-The moon pie became a traditional "throw" (an item thrown from a parade float into the crowd) of Mardi Gras "krewes" (parade participants) in Mobile, Alabama during 1956, followed by other communities along the Northwest Florida and Mississippi Gulf Coast.
+The Moon Pie became a traditional "throw" (an item thrown from a parade float into the crowd) of Mardi Gras "krewes" (parade participants) in Mobile, Alabama during 1956, followed by other communities along the Northwest Florida and Mississippi Gulf Coast.
 The westernmost outpost of the MoonPie as an important Carnival throw is Slidell, Louisiana, which has a parade by "The Krewe of Mona Lisa and MoonPie".
 Also, in the town of Oneonta, Alabama, there is a MoonPie eating contest started by Wal-Mart employee John Love when he inadvertently ordered too many.
 This anecdote was featured in Sam Walton's autobiography, Made in America.

 Since New Year's Eve 2008, the city of Mobile, Alabama has been lowering a 12 ft lighted mechanical Moon Pie to celebrate the coming of the new year.
 The giant Moon Pie descends the 34-story RSA BankTrust building at the stroke of midnight.
 Every New Year's Eve, the world's largest Moon Pie is cut and served to the public as part of the festivities.
 It weighs 55 lb and contains 45000 cal.

 Ingredients

-Enriched wheat flour (niacin, reduced iron, thiamine mononitrate, riboflavin, folic acid), corn syrup, sugar, vegetable shortening (contains partially hydrogenated soybean oil and/or cottonseed oil and/or coconut oil and/or palm kernel oil and/or palm oil), soy flour, dutched cocoa (processed with alkali), cocoa, gelatin, baking soda, lecithin, salt, artificial flavoring, sodium sulfite.
+Enriched wheat flour (niacin, reduced iron, thiamine mononitrate, riboflavin, folic acid), corn syrup, sugar, vegetable shortening (contains partially hydrogenated soybean oil, cottonseed oil, coconut oil, palm kernel oil or palm oil), soy flour, dutched cocoa (processed with alkali), cocoa, gelatin, baking soda, lecithin, salt, artificial flavoring, sodium sulfite.

 Other flavors (such as banana, vanilla, strawberry, or orange) might have different nutritional content.